Barcelona welcomed a whopping 32 million tourists in 2017!

 Where to eat in Barcelona responsibly

 We here at Devour Barcelona are all about eating responsibly and supporting local businesses over chains.
 If you’re here reading this, that probably means that you have at least some interest in doing the same, and we applaud you for that!
 But what are some best practices for eating like a local, especially in a short amount of time?
 Focus on Catalan-owned businesses using locally sourced products.
-We love D’Aprop and Sergi de Meià, if you need a few to get you started.
+We love Sergi de Meià, if you need a suggestion to get you started.
 Once there, ask your server for recommendations if you’re not sure what to order—they’ll know the highest quality options that locals love.

 Avoid chain restaurants as much as possible.
 The key is to ensure that every single euro you spend goes back into the local economy.